-A couple vegetable seedlings will cost more than a whole packet of seeds, so you won’t save money if you take this approach.
+A couple of vegetable seedlings will cost more than a whole packet of seeds, so you won’t save money if you take this approach.

 Also, you’ll miss out on the priceless adventure of transformation that you can witness by starting vegetables from seed.